Thomas A. Wadden Award for Distinguished Mentorship

 The Ethan Sims Young Investigator Award was established in honor of Ethan Sims, an early pioneer in obesity research, and recognizes excellence in research by young investigators.

 Five semifinalists are selected based on their submitted abstracts and are invited to make a presentation during ObesityWeek®.
-The recipient is then selected based on their oral presentations at ObesityWeek®.
+Two recipients are selected based on their oral presentations, one for Basic Science and the other for Clinical Research.

 The Oded Bar-Or Award